How selling gold from Leominster by post works

 - A photo and a question.
 Send photos of your gold or silver on WhatsApp.
 We reply with a quick indicative figure and answer whatever you want to know.

 - A prepaid label, on request.
-Ask for the label when you are ready and we send a free, tracked, signed-for Royal Mail Special Delivery one, or a QR code for the counter.
+Ask for the label when you are ready.
+We send a free Royal Mail Special Delivery label, tracked and signed for, or a QR code for the Post Office counter.

 - You post it.
 Any padded envelope is fine, posted whenever you choose.

 - We assess and write it up.
-Calibrated weighing plus an XRF assay produce a written, itemised offer for you to read at home.
+Calibrated weighing plus an XRF assay produce a written, itemised offer for you to read at home, usually on the working day your parcel arrives.

 - Your decision.
-Accept for payment by Faster Payments, or decline for a free, tracked, insured return.
+Accept for payment by Faster Payments, or decline for a free, tracked, signed-for return.

 What we can check from your photos